 1) Preheat oven to 425*F

-2) Arrange carrots and beets in a baking dish, add vinegar, oil, red pepper flakes and salt.
-Coat carrots using a spoon and cover with foil.
-Bake for 20 minutes, then uncover, stir and bake until a fork pierces the carrots but they still have a little crunch, about 10-15 minutes.
+2) Arrange carrots and beets in a baking dish, add vinegar, 4 tablespoons of oil, red pepper flakes and salt.
+Spoon the dressing over the cut veggies, cover with foil and bake for 20 minutes, then uncover, stir and bake until a fork pierces the carrots/beets but they still have a little crunch, about 10-15 minutes.

-3) While vegetables bake, mix thyme and lemon zest into yogurt.
+3) While vegetables bake, mix 1 tablespoon olive oil, thyme and lemon zest into yogurt.
 Add Harissa paste and swirl to mix, but maintain streaks of orange in the yogurt.

 4) Carrots can be served at room temperature, warm or cool – chefs choice!
 To serve, spread a healthy smear of Harissa yogurt on a platter and arrange carrots on top.
 Finish with a drizzle of good olive oil, a few cracks of pepper and grated lemon zest.